 Each year, NCDOT receives Statewide Planning and Research (SPR) funds from the Federal Highway Administration.
 NCDOT uses these funds primarily to fund the activities of the NCDOT Transportation Planning Division and NCDOT Research & Development Office, as well as the RPO program.
+However, any remaining funds left over are available for MPOs and RPOs to apply for.
 These competitive funds must be used for planning activities (not design or construction) and require a local match.
-The local match varies based on the presence of Tier 1 and Tier 2 counties within each MPO or RPO-since LOSRPO includes at least one Tier 2 county, any SPR-funded project in our area would require a 10% local match (with the state picking up 10% and the federal funds paying 80%).
+The amount of local match varies based on the presence of Tier 1 and Tier 2 counties within each MPO or RPO-since LOSRPO includes at least one Tier 2 county, any SPR-funded project in our area would require a 10% local match (with the state picking up 10% and the federal funds paying 80%).

-NCDOT opens the window for RPOs and MPOs to submit projects for SPR funding in December/January and the deadline will be at the end of February 2023.
-If successfully awarded funding, projects would be administered by LOSRPO through an amendment to our annual Planning Work Program.
+NCDOT typically opens the window for RPOs and MPOs to submit projects for SPR funding in the December/January timeframe and has told us the deadline will be at the end of February 2023.
+We do not yet know how much funding will be available.

+If successfully awarded funding, any project would be administered by LOSRPO through an amendment to our annual Planning Work Program.
 The matching funds would be paid by the applicable local government(s).